If one of your goals is to present with confidence, Mindful Presenter has the solution.

 Standing in front of colleagues or clients to speak can be a daunting experience.
 Public-speaking anxiety isn’t an affliction isolated to the meek or inexperienced.
 It has no respect for age, position or experience; it can trouble the best of us.
 In fact, The National Institute of Mental Health reports that public speaking anxiety affects about 73% of the population.

-If the last decade hasn’t served you well and you’ve found yourself avoiding presentations or making excuses, its time to draw a line and look forward; to present with confidence.
+If you’ve found yourself avoiding presentations or making excuses, its time to draw a line and look forward; to present with confidence.

 Once you’ve experienced the exhilaration of connecting with others through the spoken word you won’t want to stop.
 The key word here is connecting; not informing or engaging but truly connecting.